SurferAdmin/freqstart/README.md

 See the [open issues](https://github.com/berndhofer/freqstart/issues) for a full list of proposed features (and known issues).

 ### Changelog

+`v0.1.8`
+* Modified proxy network creation to be non-verbose.

 `v0.1.7`
 * Fixed unbound variable in help function.